geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

       <PropertyName>population</PropertyName>
   </Priority>

-This ensures that at small scales New York is labeled in preference to the less populated cities:
+This ensures that at small scales New York is labeled in preference to the less populous cities nearby:

 .. figure:: img/priority_some.png
    :align: center

 *City locations (small scale map)*

-Without priority labeling, Yonkers could be labeled in preference to New York, making it difficult to interpret the map.
+Without priority labeling, Jersey City could be labeled in preference to New York, making it difficult to interpret the map.
 At scales showing many features, priority labeling is essential to ensure that larger cities are more visible than smaller cities.